Housing

 However, the free-market does not meet the needs of working families, while big banks and for-profit developers continue to profit off of working communities.
 From a history of redlining communities to modern gentrification and displacement, residential segregation patterns exist today with communities of color more likely to live in places with higher poverty rates and lower home values.

-• The Trump Administration has threatened to cut billions from the Department of Housing and Urban Development’s public housing and affordable housing programs
+• Republicans have threatened to cut billions from the Department of Housing and Urban Development’s public housing and affordable housing programs.

-• The Minneapolis Public Housing Authority (MPHA) has $127 million in deferred maintenance and building costs, yet only receives $10 million a year from the federal government
+• The Minneapolis Public Housing Authority (MPHA) has $229 million in deferred maintenance and building costs, yet only receives $10 million a year from the federal government.

 • The U.S. has a nationwide shortage of more than 7.2 million affordable housing units